-The Genomics of Gene Expression group is formed by researchers from the University of Florida (Gainesville, USA), from the Universitat Politècnica de València (Valencia, Spain) and from the Centro de Investigación Príncipe Felipe (Valencia, Spain).
-The team is jointly led by Dr. Ana Conesa and Dr. Sonia Tarazona.
+The Genomics of Gene Expression is led by Dr. Ana Conesa, bioinformatics professor at the University of Florida.
 We are interested in understanding functional aspects of gene expression at the genome-wide level and across different organisms and its relationship with diseases and traits.
 For that, we develop statistical methods and software tools that analyze the dynamic aspects of transcriptomes, integrate these with other types of molecular data and annotate them functionally, with a special focus on Next Generation Sequencing (NGS) data.
 Functional genomics research is complemented with the development of bioinformatics software for the analysis of genomics data.

 Our current research lines are:

 - Functional annotation of isoforms: Methods and software development for the analysis of alternative isoform expression and its effect on phenotype.
 The methods we are working on cover aspects from the transcriptome assembly using long reads to the functional enrichment strategies at isoform level.